 Pauline Alice’s Lliria dress is such a gorgeous interpretation of the 1940’s popover dress.
 The waistband and cuff details are so pretty and beautifully contrast the gathering of the sleeves, bodice and skirt.

 The Swirl Dress from Gertie Sews Jiffy Dresses is a 1950’s style back-wrap.
 I think it’s just dreamy.
 It looks so fun to wear and simple to sew.

 Another back-wrap, the Simplicity 8049 is an elegant 1960’s shift dress.
 I love the clean shape with the cowl-like draping at the neck and the shoulder bow detail.

 I’m so excited to get working on these!
-I’ll be posting a full pattern review of each pattern, starting with the Hooverette at the end of this month.
+I’ll be posting a full pattern review of each pattern, starting with the Hooverette next month.
 Stay tuned!